couchbaselabs/docs-ng/contents/_java/content.markdown

 This form of the `cas()` method updates both the key value and the expiry time for the value.
-For information on expiry values, see **Couldn't resolve xref
+For information on expiry values, see [Expiry Values](couchbase-sdk-java-ready.html#couchbase-sdk-java-summary-expiry).
-tag: couchbase-sdk-java-summary-expiry**.

 For example the following attempts to set the key `caskey` with an updated value, setting the expiry times to 3600 seconds (one hour).